joaquimnetocel/images-folder-optimizer/README.md

 ### BUILT-IN EXAMPLE

-YOU CAN TRY A BUILT-IN TYPESCRIPT EXAMPLE WITH:
+YOU CAN TRY A BUILT-IN EXAMPLE WITH:

   ```bash
   npx tsc